JinyuanShao/Image-Classification-Efficacy/README.md

 ## Citing

-If our MICE is helpful to your research or projects, please consider to refer our paper:
+If our MICE is helpful to your research or projects, please consider to cite our paper:
 ```
 @article{shao2021introducing,
   title={Introducing image classification efficacies},